anuj-thakkar/Stock-Market/README.md

 The app fetches stock price data using the Yahoo Finance API.
 The data_loader.py script handles data fetching, updating, preprocessing, and feature engineering.
 The processed data is saved in the data/clean directory.

+## Model
+The LSTM model used for prediction is trained using historical stock price data.
+The training process is performed in the train_model.py script, and the trained model is saved as trained_lstm_model.h5.

+## Endpoints
+`/`: Displays the home page with project description.

+`/prediction`: Displays the latest stock price data and the predicted closing price for the next day.